shunjizhan/Notes/knowledges.md

 - `GEM_PATH`     = /home/ji/.rvm/gems/ruby-2.5.7:/home/ji/.rvm/gems/ruby-2.5.7@global
 - `MY_RUBY_HOME` = /home/ji/.rvm/rubies/ruby-2.5.7      # ruby binary is in here: [here]/bin/ruby

-for Thruby, it uses a env variable $RUBIES to find the ruby binary, so the migrate from RVM to Thruby, do `RUBIES+=(~/.rvm/rubies/*)`, which is to add the path for RVM installed rubies for Thuruby to find.
+for Thruby, it uses a env variable $RUBIES to find the ruby binary, so the migrate from RVM to Thruby, do `RUBIES+=(~/.rvm/rubies/*)`, which is to add the path for RVM installed rubies for Thuruby to find. <br>

 Actually, the Ruby version management tools are just wrappers that manage path to ruby binary and gems.

 ### How does `bundle install --local` works
-It fetches gems from `vendor/cache`, (I speculate) then the "install" is to copy such gem to the correct path, according to the env variables.
+It fetches gems from `vendor/cache`, (I speculate) then the "install" is to copy such gem to the correct path, according to the env variables. <br>

 if `Gemfile.lock` is present, we can do `bundle install` direclty without the --local flag, (I specualte) the lock file is actually the resolved dependencies, which bypass the forever "resolving dependencies" process in bundle install.